 Hello!
-My name is Jessica, better known as J.A.
-Goodsell.
+My name is Jessica, I write under the pseudonym Valerie Kane.
 I will be submitting my YA fantasy, INNATE, to Pitch Wars this year!

 Who Am I?

 As someone in their mid-twenties, this is a question I ask myself a LOT.